sumeetmathpati/cs-gate/_ds/tree/avl-tree.md

 ---

 - This tree is proposed by three scientists **A**delson, **V**elsky, and **L**andis, and hence called AVL tree.
-- AVL tree is
+- AVL tree is **Height balanced binary search tree.**
-    - **Binary tree**
-    - **Binary seach tree**
-    - **Height balanced tree**
-- Height balance tree is a tree whose balance factor is in {-1, 0, 1}.
+- In AVL tree balance factor at any node is in {-1, 0, 1}.
 - **Balance factor =** Number of levels in left subtree - Number of levels in right subtree
 - See the examples shown below, the balance factors is shown besides the nodes.
     - ![AVL Balanced Tree]({{ site.baseurl }}/assets/images/plds-balanced-tree.png)
-- **Deletion** in AVl tree is same as BST.
+- **Deletion ans insertion** in AVl tree is same as BST.
-    - After deleting, balance factor is recalculated and tree is balanceed again if it is not balanced (balancing you will see below) after deletion.
+    - After every deletion and insertion, balance factor is recalculated and tree is balanced again if it is not balanced (balancing you will see below) after deletion/insertion.

 # Balancing AVL Tree